mkronenberg/freecodecamp/README.md

-# freecodecamp
+# freeCodeCamp
-freeCodeCamp projects and quizes
+projects and quizes